FIFA World Cup 2022 - Points table and team standings of all groups after Week 1

 Group G

-The Group G have teams like Brazil, Switzerland, Serbia and Cameroon.
-The five-time champions Brazil looked in fine touch in their group opener against Serbia, while Switzerland also defeated Cameroon in the first game.
+Group G have teams like Brazil, Switzerland, Serbia and Cameroon.
+The five-time champions, Brazil looked in fine touch in their group opener against Serbia, while Switzerland also defeated Cameroon in the first game.

 |Teams